View Current Catalog

 The psychology major provides students with a general exposure to the field of psychology in preparation for graduate study in psychology or a number of human service positions.
 It entails completing forty-two (42) credits in core domains of psychology along with a 12-credit track of student's choice (see psychology curriculum).
 The psychology major can be attractive for students who wish to earn a minor field of study (in addition to Bible) or complete a broad sequence of courses in addition to psychology.

-There are six 12-credit hour tracks available from which students can select in preparation for graduate education and professional practice:
+There are five 12-credit hour tracks available from which students can select in preparation for graduate education and professional practice:

 Comprehensive Counseling Track

 The goal of this track is to provide some specific courses relevant to professional practices in counseling as a psychologist, professional counselor, and marriage & family therapist.

 Health Psychology and Addictions Track

 Clinical Psychology is an integral part of health services in the United States of America, and this track provides a foundation for students to understand the importance of health and addiction issues pertinent to an individual’s overall wellbeing.